Ahlfeldt/AABPL-toolkit-python/README.md

 ## Acknowledgements
-The Python version of the toolkit was developed by [Max von Mylius](https://github.com/maximylius) based on the Stata and MATLAB functions.
+The Python version of the toolkit was developed by [Max von Mylius](https://github.com/maximylius)